athankefalas/swift-toasts/README.md

 ### Style

 The style of a Toast can be configured in the same way as some of the system provided components.
-The library is shipped with a basic style called `PlainToastStyle` but if further customization is required a custom style can be used by conforming to the `ToastStyle` protocol.
+The library ships with a basic style called `PlainToastStyle`, but if further customization is required a custom style can easily be created by conforming to the `ToastStyle` protocol.

 ``` Swift
 // Showing a Toast with the default style.
 ToastButton("Show Toast") { schedule in
     schedule(